 A few samples of published writing.

-These are Boyds Mills Press anthologies.
+The first two titles are Boyds Mills Press anthologies.
 Marvin Composes a Tea is my story and what is really cool is that is was my first published story.
 Highlights for Children bought the story and I was awarded their Author of the Month for it.
 I thought, “Wow!
 Published author, my story is the title/lead of an anthology, and a writing award!
 I’m going to hit the New York Times Bestseller list next month.”
 Well, that didn’t happen, but I am merrily publishing my writing, which is what is important to me.

 Boys’ Life August 2009